feralpacket/building_network_tech_refresh/README.md

       - Some equipment, printers, are only power up when they are used
       - Some equipment may be down for weeks before the office or section complains
 	- For notconnect interfaces
-	  - Using the tech refresh as an opportunity to clean up unusde interfaces
+	  - Using the tech refresh as an opportunity to clean up unused interfaces
 	  - If the interface is notconnect with the configuration was backed up previously and is notconnect when the after cut-over configuration is created
 	  - Been leaving those interfaces configured with the IDF VLAN